ahmad307/online-ordering-system-simulation/README.md

 # online-ordering-system-simulation
-A windows forms application that simulates online ordering systems (e.g., Amazon).
+A Desktop application that simulates online ordering systems (e.g., Amazon).

 Built using C#, SQL and Windows Forms.